Latte is Synonymous with Safety

 If we insert this code into an HTML document using <script>

-the forbidden </script
+does not contain the forbidden sequence </script

 <script> alert('Rock\'n\'Roll'); </script>